Alice

 Jason

 Jason grew up in San Diego before moving to the Bay Area to attend Stanford University, where he earned his BS and MS in Computer Science.
 Before being introduced to Social Dance through the classes of Richard Powers, Jason was a Second Degree Black Belt in Taekwondo.
-Now in his fifth year with Danse Libre, Jason tries to remember that unlike the martial arts, while dancing he is supposed to do lifts and not take-downs, and to instill pleasure instead of inflict pain on his partner.
-Jason currently works for a large software company in Mountain View (the one that is not a misspelling of a very large number), and can often be found out dancing at Friday Night Waltz, Jammix, and Gaskell's Ball.
+Jason has been a member of Danse Libre since 2005, and still tries to remember that unlike the martial arts, while dancing he is supposed to do lifts and not take-downs, and to instill pleasure instead of inflict pain on his partner.
+Jason can often be found out dancing at Friday Night Waltz, Jammix, and Gaskell's Ball, and also DJing social dance events such as Friday Night Waltz.
 Jason co-choreographed his first piece for Danse Libre in 2008.
 He was the co-choreographor for the 2009 Stanford Viennese Ball Opening Committee.

 Jeff

-Jeff has always been interested in dance and is quite honored to be a member of Danse Libre.
-During the 1980s, he was involved with all aspects of professional theatre with a focus on musical theatre in Connecticut and Boston, Massachusetts.
+Jeff has always been interested in dance and is quite honored to be a member of Danse Libre for his ninth season.
+During the 1980s, he was involved with all aspects of professional theatre with a focus on musical theatre in Connecticut and Boston.
 His partner dance experience didn't come until much later in life: a chance class with Richard Powers.
-When it did enter his life, it became a full-time passion.
+It then became a full-time passion.
 Since the fall of 2005, Jeff has been out social partner dancing most days of each week, taking classes wherever he can and dancing as much as possible.
-Every form of dance interests him: waltz, swing, mazurka, tango, hustle, blues, salsa, samba, etc. He finds dance venues to attend everywhere he travels.
+Every form of dance interests him: waltz, foxtrot, swing, mazurka, tango, hustle, blues, salsa, club two-step, samba, etc. He finds dance venues to attend everywhere he travels.
 He studied dance privately with Anna Botelho and takes ballet classes at Western Ballet.
-You'll often find him dancing at Friday Night Waltz, Swing Central, Wednesday Night Hop, and R.A.
-Blues.
-When he's not dancing or composing music, he's creating technology that you use regularly.
-This is Jeff's fourth season with Danse Libre.
+You'll often find him dancing at Friday Night Waltz, Lindy Central, Wednesday Night Hop, and blues venues.
+When he's not dancing, coaching, or composing music, he's designing typefaces with his new type foundry Slanted Hall.
+He also performs with the Boulder/Denver troupe Watch Your Step!.

 Jeremy